coreeng/core-platform-docs/content/p2p/fast-feedback/p2p-nft.md

 ### Run Tests

 Execute non-functional tests.
-We recommend using [k6] and software templates comewith example non-functional tests.
+We recommend using [k6] and software templates come with example non-functional tests.